-example: Graduating seniors are expected to leave campus soon after have about two weeks of elementary school.
+The veteran population is still a new constituency at Princeton, and for certain needs - such as mental health and family housing - there are few precedents to guide the way.
+One recent example: Graduating seniors are expected to leave campus soon after Commencement, but Cason's kids still have about two weeks of elementary school.
 As of early May, he was still trying to confirm they would be allowed to remain in their apartment through mid-June.